waco-org/waco-master/README.md

 An Ansible role that orchestrates the installation of several developer oriented tools by driving other roles.
-Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7 and Fedora 32.
-Fedora 33 or later are not fully supported because at the time of writing not all of the tools handled by this role were available on those releases.
+Currently only Red Hat open distributions are supported, i.e. CentOS 8, CentOS 7 and Fedora 35.
 Neither RHEL 8 and 7 nor other derivatives were tested, but they should work without problems.
 Centos Stream variants are not supported.

 The currently supported tools and applications are: